XeroKimo/XeroKimo.github.io/How_to_reason_about_exceptions.md

 ## Simplifying Functions
 My previous point made an assumption "*when* our function fails".
 This has been a personal guideline of mine when writing exceptions which simply states, "either your entire function is surrounded by a try / catch block, or it doesn't have one at all".
 Doing so might force you to simplify your function by properly splitting things apart as trying to reason about big functions is hard enough.
 Reasoning about a big function that can fail is even harder.

-Going forward, I will be assuming our functions are written like so.
+We'll assume all functions are written to either have no try/catch block, or the entire function is encompassed in one.

 ## Reasoning About Control Flow.
 A Different Mind Set
 Let's say we have a function we have to implement.
 We've figured out what we need to implement it so we start writing it out.
 This is how it might go without exceptions.